LASvalidator/lastest/README.txt

 lastest
 =======

-a simple test compile for the libraries LASread, LAScheck, and CRSscan
+a simple test compile (LGPL) for the libraries LASread, LAScheck, and CRSscan